M4NJ3ET/python-react-swappie/README.md

 - Add or update swap details
 - Automatic swap matching logic
 - View available swap matches
+- Delete account with complete data removal
 - Secure handling of environment variables

+---

+## 🗑️ Delete Account Feature

+Swappie provides users with the ability to permanently delete their account and all associated data.

+### How it works
+- A **Delete Account** option is available on the user workspace/profile page.
+- On clicking the button, a confirmation prompt is shown:

+  > *“Are you sure you want to delete this account?
+You will lose all your data.”*

+- The account is deleted **only after user confirmation**.

+### Data Removal Scope
+Once confirmed, the system permanently deletes:
+- User record from the **main user table**
+- User-related data from the **Swappie details table**
+- User-related data from the **SwapMatch table**
+- All swap matches associated with the user

+### Key Highlights
+- The deletion process is **irreversible**
+- Prevents orphan records in the database
+- Ensures data privacy and integrity
+- Protects against accidental deletion via confirmation step

 ---
 ## Swap Matching Logic

 Two users are considered a valid match when: